Freedom of religion in North America by country: Cuba

+In 2022, Freedom House rated Cuba's religious freedom as 3 out of 4.
+The Cuban Observatory for Human Rights noted that in 2022, 67% of people knew someone who had faced harassment due to their religious faith.

+A 2023 report by Christian Solidarity Worldwide found that documented freedom of religion violations more than doubled from 272 in 2021 to 657 in 2022.
+Violations included harassment, arbitrary detention, restrictions on movement and travel, prevention from attending religious services, confiscation of goods and property and attacks on social media.

 Dominica

 The constitution of Dominica provides for the freedom of religion and thought.
-This is enforced by the government, although the Rastafarian community objects to the illegal status of cannabis in Dominica, as cannabis plays an important role in their religious practice.

-The government subsidizes the salaries of teachers at private religious schools.
-Public schools typically include optional non-denominational prayers in morning assemblies.
+The government subsidizes the salaries of teachers at private religious schools; public schools typically include optional non-denominational prayers in morning assemblies.

+Rastafarian hairstyles are officially banned in schools and jails, but this is not enforced; possession of less than one ounce of marijuana is legal and Rastafarians have noted authorities did not enforce marijuana laws when the community used it in its religious rites.

-Religious groups may register with the government in order to receive non-profit status.
+Religious groups may register with the government in order to receive non-profit status, hold a worship service or carry out a wedding.

-According to the US Department of State, there have been no significant societal breaches of religious freedom in Dominica.

 Dominican Republic

 The constitution of the Dominican Republic provides for the freedom of religion.
 Catholicism is the state religion and the Catholic Church receives special privileges, such as subsidies for clergy salaries and the transfer of property to the Church.

-Non-Catholic religious groups can register with the government in order to receive tax exemptions and to be allowed to officiate marriages.
+Non-Catholic religious groups can register with the government in order to receive custom duties exemptions and to be allowed to officiate marriages.

-Public schools include religious studies classes with curricula that are overseen by the Catholic Church.
+Public schools include religious studies classes with either Catholic or evangelical Protestant curricula.
 Parents can choose to have their children skip such classes, and private schools are not required to provide them.
 Private religious schools may offer their own religious curricula.

 El Salvador

 The constitution of El Salvador provides for the freedom of religion and prohibits religious discrimination.
 Publicly offending others' religious beliefs or damaging religious objects is punishable by imprisonment.
 Members of the clergy may not hold senior government positions, and are forbidden from joining political parties.

 Religious groups may register with the government for the purposes of tax-exemption and acquiring building permits.
 Special visas are required for individuals who wish to travel to El Salvador to engage in proselytizing.

-Public school education is secular.
-Private schools may include religious content in their curricula, but do not receive government support.

-Since 2016, clergy have limited access to prisons, due to concerns that some members of the clergy were using prison visits to smuggle items into prisons.
+Public school education is secular; private schools may include religious content in their curricula, but do not receive government support.
+Since 2016, clergy have limited access to prisons, due to concerns that some members of the clergy were using prison visits to smuggle items into prisons; during Covid, all visits were banned and in 2022, these had not been resumed.